RUSTIC RYE BREAD

 Directions

-• Mix all the ingredients together in a medium bowl.
-Using wet hands, knead to form a ball.
+• Mix all the ingredients, except the caraway seeds, together in a medium bowl.
+Using lightly watered hands, continue mixing and kneading the dough for five minutes.
+I use the Rubaud mixing method (see 7:18 in this video) for this.
 Cover with a lid, damp cloth, or plastic cling wrap.
 Rest 30-60 minutes.

-• Shape: Turn the dough out onto your new working surface.
-Fold the long sides toward the middle, then the top toward the middle, and finally fold the bottom all the way over (see 3:30 in video).
-Then, using wet hands, push and tuck the dough to form a tight round.
+To shape the dough, fold the long sides toward the middle, then the top toward the middle, and finally fold the bottom all the way over (see 3:30 in the video below).
+Then, push and tuck the dough to form a tight round.

-• Working from opposite ends of the round, pull the sides of the dough inward to tighten the skin once more (see 4:17 in video).
+• Working from opposite ends of the round, pull the sides of the dough inward to tighten the skin once more (see 4:17 in the video below).

-• The next day, add a Dutch oven and baking stone (on the shelf underneath the Dutch oven) to your oven and preheat to 450 F.
+• Preheat the oven: When your dough is finished proofing, add a Dutch oven and baking stone (on the shelf underneath the Dutch oven) to your oven and preheat to 450 F. Let the oven and Dutch oven preheat together for at least one hour before baking your bread.

-• Cool at least 30 minutes before slicing.
+• Cool for at least 30 minutes (one to two hours is better) before slicing.

 • Enjoy!